redsonola/collabcmi/README.md

 Main js file is: 'App2.svelte'. goLoop(async ()) -- is the main update function, calling the keypointsUpdated() function.
 In keypointsUpdated, motion analysis measures get updated & inside also the three?.dispatch(etc. etc.) is calling the threejs drawing code.

-drawthreejs.ts -- has all current drawing code
+drawthreejs.ts has drawing code & also in the folder /threejs has more drawing code (eg. for skeleton & video)

 participant.ts: holds all the synchroncity measures and data for each participant.
 Only the calling participant (participant) has the synch info.